nylbitcode/GDPR_cookies_extractor/README.md

 ## Features

-- **Task-Based Execution**: Run specific analysis tasks independently (e.g., only scrape cookies, or only find the DPO).
+- **Task-Based Execution**: Run specific analysis tasks independently (e.g., only analyze cookies, or only find the DPO).
 - **Automatic Dependency Management**: If a task requires a prerequisite (e.g., finding the DPO requires the privacy policy page), the script runs the prerequisite task automatically.
 - **Incremental Analysis & Resuming**: Results are saved per-site.
 The script automatically detects completed tasks and only runs what's necessary, allowing you to stop and resume analysis at any time.
 - **Multi-scenario Cookie Analysis**: Tests website behavior for different consent choices (e.g., initial visit, accepting all).